“Master in Neurosciences: from the Bench to the Bedside”

 Other scientific activities:

-• Scientific seminars and meetings organized by the Institute of Neurosciences.
+• Scientific conferences, seminars, and meetings organized by the Institute of Neurosciences.
+Details of these regularly scheduled activities can be found on the IN website

-• Participation in activities organized as part of the Brain Awareness Week (BAW)
+• Participation in events held as part of the Brain Awareness Week (BAW)

 Applying / Admission